 Commander Matt Cain is currently assigned as the Watch Commander and oversees the Communications Center and Tactical Review Committee.
 Matt first began his law enforcement career in 1996 with LAPD.
-He lateraled to the Ventura Police Department in 2000.
+He joined the Ventura Police Department in 2000.

 He was promoted to Corporal in 2006, Sergeant in 2012, and to Commander in July 2020.
 He’s previously supervised the Major Crimes Unit, the SWAT team, and the Crisis Negotiations Team.
 He’s served in various specialty assignments including Motors, Street Crimes, and Major Crimes and is currently a certified POST EVOC (Emergency Vehicle Operations Course) Instructor and a Force Options Simulator Instructor.

 Matt was awarded the LAPD Meritorious Service Medal in 1997 and the VPD Medal of Merit in 2007.
 He was the City of Ventura’s Supervisor of the Year in 2015 and 2019.
 He is a Sherman Block Supervisory Leadership Institute graduate and holds a Bachelor’s degree in Criminal Justice from California Coast University.

 Contact: Commander Matt Cain email@example.com, 805-339-4488.